Enterprise AI | | 21 min read

 Step 5: Estimate the Full Cost

-AI costs include more than software licenses.
-A complete cost model should include software subscription or usage fees, implementation services, workflow redesign, data preparation, system integration, cloud infrastructure, security review, privacy review, legal review, vendor risk review, governance setup, training, change management, internal project time, testing, validation, monitoring, support, maintenance, model evaluation, and ongoing optimization.
+A complete cost model should include software subscription or usage fees, implementation services, workflow redesign, data preparation, system integration, cloud infrastructure, security review, privacy review, legal review, vendor risk review, governance setup, training, change management, internal project time, testing, validation, monitoring, support, maintenance, model evaluation, and ongoing improvement.

-A simple cost model can separate one-time costs such as implementation, integration, workflow redesign, training, and governance from recurring costs such as licensing, usage, cloud, support, monitoring, maintenance, model evaluation, and ongoing training.
+A simple cost model can separate upfront costs such as implementation, integration, workflow redesign, training, and governance from recurring costs such as licensing, usage, cloud, support, monitoring, maintenance, model evaluation, and ongoing training.

 Step 6: Calculate ROI, Payback, and Net Value